 In terms of his blocking, Andrews needs a lot of work.
 He enters the NFL as a below-average blocker.
 He needs to improve his technique and also block with more urgency.
 In speaking to team sources, they do think that Andrews has the potential to be effective blocker in the NFL.
 He has the size, strength and frame to work with.

 There are a lot of teams that are in need of improving their receiving and mismatch weapons at tight end.
 Andrews isn't an elite freak athlete with receiving ability like O.J.
-Howard, David Njoku, Evan Engram or Gerald Everett; however, Andrews could develop into being a solid receiving tight end who is able to block better than some of those receiving targets.
-Andrews has the potential to end up being a solid three-down starter in the NFL.
+Howard or David Njoku, hence he isn't a first-rounder.
+However, Andrews could develop into an effective three-down starter who provides mismatches for his offense.
+Andrews could be a solid second-round pick who develops into a quality starter and might end up making some Pro Bowls in his career.

 Player Comparison: Hunter Henry.
 Andrews reminds me of Henry coming out of Arkansas, except Henry was a bit of a better blocker.
 Henry (6-5, 250) and Andrews almost identical in size and have the speed to be a receiving tight end.
 In the 2016 NFL Draft, Henry was a second-round pick, and Andrews could easily go in the same range in the 2018 NFL Draft.

 NFL Matches: Pittsburgh, Miami, Baltimore, New England, Jacksonville and Houston